thacherT1D/new-angular-curriculum/10 - Building Apps/10 - Bind Forms to Objects.md

 Angular 1 makes it incredibly easy to build nested objects, so you can nest as deeply as you'd like.
 Here's the sequence of events:

-1. The Angular app boots
+1. The Angular app initializes
-1. The user starts to type into one of the fields
+1. The user starts to type into the year field
 1. Angular sees that you declared `ng-model="$ctrl.car.year"`
 1. Angular looks for a `.car` property on the controller, and doesn't find it, so it creates an empty object
 1. Angular sets the `.year` property on the `car` in the controller
-1. The result is that in the controller, there is an object like `{year: 1985}`
+1. The result is that in the controller, there is an object under the `car` key that looks like: `{year: 1985}`

 ## Handling form submissions